bppwrite/bppwrite.github.io/CONTRIBUTING-DEV.md

  version of node recommended for you.
 There should be a big green button on the home page.

-2. Install Project Dependencies with NPM
+2. Install Dependencies with NPM

- Installing Node automatically installs NPM on your computer.
-Now, you need to use NPM to install the development dependencies listed in the `package.json` file for this project.
+ If you completed step one and installed Node, NPM was automatically installed on your computer.
+Now, you need to use NPM to install our dependencies (these
+	 are listed in the `package.json` file for this project, if you're curious).

-	First, you'll navigate to the root directory for this project (ie. "wherever-you-cloned-it" or "wherever-package.json-lives").
+	First, navigate to the root directory for this project (ie. "wherever-you-cloned-it" or "wherever-package.json-lives").
 Second,
 	you'll run `npm install`.
 ```sh